andigruhler/diary/README.md

     export EDITOR=vim
     ```

-2. Compile (requires ncurses):
-    ```
-    make
-    ```
-Note: for *BSD users run gmake.

-3. Install the binary (optional):
-    ```
-    sudo make install
-    ```

-   By default this will copy the binary to /usr/local/bin.
-To use a different
-   path prefix, type `sudo make PREFIX=/usr install` to use /usr/bin for example.
-   You can uninstall diary with `sudo make uninstall`.

-4. Run the diary, with the folder for the text files as first argument:
+2. Run the diary, with the folder for the text files as first argument:
     ```
     diary ~/.diary
     ```